-When goods are differentiated by brands etc. and the price of one brand of goods is increased, the users of the brand goods do not intend to buy the other brand goods indiscriminately instead of the brand goods.
-The users may buy another brand of goods which is next preferable to the first brand, in other words, which has the higher substitutability to the first one.
+When goods are characterized to be differentiated by brands etc. and the price of one brand of the goods is increased, the users of the brand do not necessarily intend to buy other brands of the goods indiscriminately instead of the brand.
+On the other hand, the users may buy another brand of the goods which is next preferable to the first brand, in other words, which has the higher substitutability to the first one.
 In such a case, even though the company group increases the price of the first brand goods, if the group sells the second brand goods which have the high substitutability to the former, the increase of the sale of the latter compensate the loss of the sale of the former.
-Then, it is possible for the company group to increase the price without the decrease of the total sales of the company group.
+Then, it is possible for the company group to increase the price without decreasing of the total sales of it.

-Therefore, when goods are differentiated by brands etc, if the business combinations will be made between the companies which sell the substitutable goods for each other, and other companies do not sell such goods, a situation easily emerges where the company group can control the price etc. freely to a certain extent.
+Therefore, when goods are differentiated by brands etc, if the business combinations will be made between the companies which sell the substitutable goods between each other, and other companies do not sell such goods, a situation easily emerges where the company group can control the price etc. freely to a certain extent.
 As a result, the effect of the horizontal business combinations may be substantially to restrain competition.

-(2) Substantial Restrain of Competition by Coordinated Conduct
+(2) Substantial Restraint of Competition by Coordinated Conduct